adamghill/dj-angles/docs/source/components.md

 Currently in beta and disabled by default.
 Can be enabled by [setting `slots_enabled` to `True`](settings.md#slots_enabled).
 ```

-Slots allow a component to designate certain sections which can be set when the component is used.
+Slots designate certain sections of an include template as placeholders.
+Those placeholders can then be "filled-in" with HTML when the component is rendered.

 ```html
 <!-- index.html -->